kenclear/wutong-dev-multisite/README.md

 If you disable the git integration for your site, then the directory and file structure will be returned to GridPane normal using the latest files from the current release.

+# Note

+Currently we configure a site for git deployments and check the repo, but the git repo is not deployed on the site until users trigger a deploy.

+We understand this is superfluous and intend to combine this into a single action
+- convert site and run first deploy